 Throughout the nation’s senior living communities, professional caregivers strive to deliver quality, compassionate care.
 But they’re often at risk of burnout.
-Physical, emotional, and mental exhaustion can erode their effectiveness in caring not only for residents but also for themselves.
+Physical, emotional, and mental exhaustion can erode their effectiveness in caring not only for residents but also for themselves – leading to compassion fatigue.

 “Being a professional caregiver takes a special heart but can lead to ‘compassion fatigue,’” says Stephen Chee, director of employee wellness at Lifetime Wellness.
 His company provides person-centered wellness, life enrichment, and recreational programming to independent living, assisted living, skilled nursing and rehabilitation, and memory care facilities.